AdamMetz/DungeonDash/README.md

 ## Assets

-Credit to [ELV Games - Rogue Adventure World Asset Pack](https://elvgames.itch.io/rogue-adventure-world) for the assets used in this game.
+Credit to [ELV Games - Rogue Adventure World Asset Pack](https://elvgames.itch.io/rogue-adventure-world) for the majority of assets used in this game.
+(These are paid assets, and are not included in source control!)
+Credit to [Kyrise's RPG Icon Pack](https://kyrise.itch.io/kyrises-free-16x16-rpg-icon-pack) for the arrow assets used.